ramirez-alberto/web_notes/angular.md

     Reactive form validation module: ReactiveFormsModule

 ## General
-    var? -> is a optional property
+    var? -> is a optional property.
+In template is a safe navigation operator and check if the property exists.
     `${accNum}` text format